 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost.
 That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As Amazon Associates, we earn from qualifying purchases.

-50 Free Things to do in Dallas-Fort Worth
+50 Free Things to Do in Dallas-Fort Worth

-1. Klyde Warren Park
+Klyde Warren Park

 Klyde Warren Park is built over Woodall Rodgers Freeway and is packed with things to do.
-Even though you are right over Woodall Rodgers Freeway, you would never know it!

-You can enjoy a great green space on top of Woodall Rodgers Freeway, free wifi, a dog park, food trucks, live music, exercise classes, chess, and more!
-Klyde Warren Park also offers a great view of the Dallas skyline.
+Enjoy a great green space on Woodall Rodgers Freeway, free wifi, a dog park, food trucks, live music, exercise classes, chess, and more!

-Not only is Klyde Warren Park one of the best free things to do in Dallas, it is also one of the great ideas for date night in Dallas!
+Not only is Klyde Warren Park one of the best free things to do in Dallas, but it is also one of the great ideas for date night in Dallas!

-2. McKinney Avenue Trolley
+McKinney Avenue Trolley

 Take a ride in a vintage streetcar through Uptown Dallas for free!